publishpress/PublishPress-Planner/src/readme.txt

 * Fixed bug which blocked pages for guests after installing;
 * Fixed error 500 on saving the calendar settings;
 * Fixed bug on saving modules settings where changes were not being saved;
+* Fixed default color and icon for existent statuses;

 = [1.7.0] - 2017-08-29 =